Reiex/SplayLibrary/README.md

-# SplayLibrary - An C++/OpenGL library for general purpose display
+# SplayLibrary - A C++/OpenGL library for general purpose display

 Description is comming...